gradle/community/docs/events/gsoc/2024/gradle-build-server-android.md

 - [x] In case of incompatibility try to find a compatible Java Home in the given order:
     1. GradleJavaHome (Gradle Properties)
     2. UserJavaHome (Retrieved from preferences)
-- [x] Notify client if project's default Java Home was incompatible and we switched to a different Java Home for compatibility.
+- [x] If project's default Java Home was incompatible, notify client we switched to a different Java Home for compatibility.
-- [x] Notify client if the fallback logic couldn't find a compatible Java Home.
+- [x] Notify client, if the fallback logic couldn't find a compatible Java Home.

 <details>